arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

   administrate the ArangoDB server.
 See @ref FirstStepsShellStartStop.
 - _arangoimp_: A bulk importer for the ArangoDB server.
   See @ref ImpManual
+- _foxx-manager_: a shell script to administer Foxx applications.
+  See @ref UserManualFoxxManager
+- _arango-dfdb_: a datafile debugger for ArangoDB.
+It is intended to be used primarily during development of ArangoDB.
+See ref @DbaManualDatafileDebugger
+- _arangob_: a tool for conducting tests and benchmarks with ArangoDB.
+  It is intended to be used primarily during development and testing of ArangoDB.

 Getting Familiar with ArangoDB {#FirstStepsArangoDBServerStart}